merenlab/anvio/anvio/docs/artifacts/modules-db.md

 ### The BRITE hierarchies table

-In database version 4 or later, there is the option to include KEGG BRITE data in the modules database when setting one up using %(anvi-setup-kegg-kofams)s.
+In database version 4 or later, there is the option to include KEGG BRITE data in the modules database when setting one up using %(anvi-setup-kegg-data)s.
 If this is done, the database will include a table called `brite_hierarchies` which stores the set of functional hierarchies that each KEGG Ortholog belongs to.
 It will look like this:

 |**hierarchy_accession**|**hierarchy_name**|**ortholog_accession**|**ortholog_name**|**categorization**|
 |:--|:--|:--|:--|:--|